keyilan/patkai/README.md

 * NG47-1 Putao, 1957
 * NG47-1 Putao, 1967

-Additional sources of information acquired through personal communications, 2015-present
+Additional sources of information acquired through personal communications, 2015-present, as well as additional historical maps where avaialble.

 ## Example documents
-The following are examples of a MongoDB document for a single village.
+Data for the individual villages are stored in a [MongoDB](https://www.mongodb.com/) database.
+The following are examples of documents for single villages.
 The first is for a village which appears on a number of maps, with additional data confirmed by someone from the region.

 ```javascript
 {